 HERE IS A QUICK LIST OF IMPORTANT TIPS:

-1.)
+3.)
 REGULAR HCM SCANNING - This scanning should be done every 12-18 months.
 It should be done on breeding cats is not a perfect tool, but it is the best we have right now.
 This must be combined with careful pedigree research and time watching the pedigree over many generations.
 Unfortunately, HCM is a genetic disease in all cats and most breeders will encounter it.
-Just because a breeder gets HCM, does not make them 'bad' or not reputable.
+Just because a breeder has cats that get HCM, does not make them 'bad' or not reputable.
 It is the actions they take to change the course of their breeding program that define them.
+If the problem crops up, see what actions the breeder takes to mitigate this issue.
+Are they timely with the information?
+Are they sending actual reports?
 Some breeders only scan random groups, not all each year because they claim they cannot afford to scan.
-This is a sketchy practice as well and hard to determine at times.
+This is a sketchy practice and hard to determine if a breeder is doing this.

-3.)
-SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill and there is no excuse for it.
+5.)
+SHOWING - If your breeder is not showing in an accredited association - CFA (Cat Fancier's Association), TICA, CCA (in USA and Canada) and most the cats are not titled, that is classic backyard breeding/kitten mill.
 A dedicated breeder shows their cats to show it is a good example of the breed.
 Titles are not everything, and not required for every cat, however reputable breeders seek to have these achievements.
 The shows are a great tool for learning how to breed better cats.
 Many have excuses for not showing, but it is not acceptable if you are going to be a reputable breeder.

 **** A note - Many know that in the the dog world - the title of "Champion" title in AKC is quite an accomplishment.
 This is not true in the show cat world.
 The title of Champion means very little in the cat world.
 The equivalent of Champion in Dogs is "Grand Champion" and higher.
 This is what good breeders are striving to produce and breed.

 Only one association accepts these for registration only/experimental status, however, they are NOT a Champion breed.
 Most fad breeds fall to the wayside.
 Some of these breeders are telling pet buyers they are accepted or recognized by an association.
 This is not true.
 People who are working on new viable breeds do so in a respectable honest fashion.
-The majority of Sphynx breeders are against these types of mutant breeds and strive to maintain and preserve the Sphynx breed as it is.
+I personally do not agree with this against and strive to maintain and preserve the Sphynx breed as it is.

 Anyone can enter anything they want in experimental breed status (as these breeds are entered as).
-Unfortunately the current rules allow for this.
+Unfortunately TICA's current rules allow for this.
 What is true is that many of these fad "breeds" are in the experimental breed or "new trait" status.
-Please remember, it has no Championship status merit.
 You can check the list of actual Championship breeds here on the association websites:

 So where does this leave the me in my search for a Sphynx?